University of Nottingham Medicine Interview Questions

 Name 3 Reasons why you picked Nottingham

-The fact that I would have early clinical exposure from first year was definitely something I wanted and the range of placements across NHS trusts and general practices in Nottinghamshire and Derbyshire, especially with the Queens Medical Center in Nottingham, one of the largest hospitals into the U.K
+The fact that I would have early clinical exposure from my first year was definitely something I wanted.
+The variety of placements across NHS trusts and general practices in Nottinghamshire and Derbyshire, especially at the Queen’s Medical Centre in Nottingham—one of the largest hospitals in the UK—was really appealing for me.

-Being a campus university, it’s very accessible for all students and truly an enjoyable place to be.
-Being close to Highfields park is great for walks and the transport links are excellent.
-The city itself has a lot to offer for whatever your tastes may be too, whether you want to eat out, visit Old Market Square or talk a walk through Sherwood forest.
+As a campus university, it’s very accessible for all students and truly an enjoyable place to be.
+Proximity to Highfields Park is perfect for walks, and the transport links are excellent.
+And I love the city!
+It offers a variety of options, whether you want to dine out, visit Old Market Square, or take a stroll through Sherwood Forest.

 Insider Guide: Nottingham Medicine Interview Day